 \section{Observational constraints}

-\qquad In this section, observational data sets are used to constraint the value of $ H_0 $ and $ q $ which appear in the tilted Hubble parametrization.
-In the present model, we use the $ H(z) $, Pantheon data sets, and their joint data set.
+\qquad In this section, observational data sets are used to constrain the value of $ H_0 $ and $ q $ which appear in the tilted Hubble parametrization.
+In the present model, we use the $ H(z) $, Pantheon datasets, and their joint data set.